-Try alternative spellings of their name, either their first name or surname, or even a combination of both.
-It’s quite possible that you will find your ancestor this way.
-I sure have.
+Try alternative spellings of their name, either their first name or surname or even a combination of both.
+You may find your ancestor this way.

 The second option is to enter your ancestor’s initials instead of their first and middle names.

 There however may be an error when it comes to this piece of information so please just use it as a guide for now if you are not sure of your ancestor’s exact year of birth.

-This again may seem obvious but sometimes there are names that can be used for both a man or a woman.
-So it does help to have a little bit of clarity.
+This again may seem obvious but sometimes some names can be used for both a man and a woman.

 Later censuses would ask about the individual’s race.
-For the 1850 census records it was just the color of their skin.
+For the 1850 census records, it was just the color of their skin.

-Possible answers included white, black or mulatto.
+Possible answers included white, black, or mulatto.

-This is another good indicator for you to use to know whether you are looking at the right person and that they are in fact your ancestor.
+This is another good indicator for you to use to know whether you are looking at the right person and that they are your ancestor.

 Value of real estate

 The government wanted to know the value of the land and in particular what the worth of the individual’s real estate was.

 You can say whether they went from rags to riches or even the other way.
 I have found this element to be useful for me in this regard.

 Again another good indicator that you can use to check whether you have found your ancestor’s record.
-Listed within this field is the state, territory or country that the individual was born in.
+Listed within this field is the state, territory, or country that the individual was born in.

 Attended school/Married within the year

-It is another good indication of the individual’s age, particular if the age recorded on the form is illegible.
+It is another good indication of the individual’s age, particularly if the age recorded on the form is illegible.